wpengine/hwptoolkit/examples/sveltekit/template-hierarchy-data-fetching-urql/README.md

 ---
-title: "SvelteKit Template Hierarchy and Data fetching w/URQL Example"
+title: "SvelteKit Template Hierarchy with URQL"
 description: "In this example we show how to implement the **WordPress Template Hierarchy in SvelteKit** for use with a Headless WordPress backend using WPGraphQL.
 We use **URQL** for all routing and fetching page content."
 ---